 Year after year, even at this stage of my life (as a fully grown woman), I still feel that the need to give myself the best birthday gift of them all – Nigerian coconut Jollof rice (aka, West African Coconut Jollof Rice).
-It is flavorful, tasty, easy to make, and yet classic.
+It is flavorful, tasty, and a classic.
 As a matter of fact, I am not the only one in my family that feel the same way about coconut rice.
-My brothers and sisters all adore this deliciousness – it is the best!
+My brothers and sisters all adore this deliciousness – it is that good!

-Though I used the long grain rice for this recipe, you can also use basmati or short grain.
-I usually make my coconut milk from scratch, but the store-bought brand is excellent!
-The next step is to cook the rice in coconut milk and tomato sauce and boom, done!
-This dish comes together in a flash, and it is so flavorful; you have to try it!
+Rice is Central to this dish; though I used the long grain rice for this recipe, you can also use basmati or short grain.
+Then coconut milk; I usually make my coconut milk from scratch, but the store-bought brand is excellent!
+The next step is to cook the rice in coconut milk alongside tomato sauce and boom, done!
+This dish comes together in a flash, and it is so flavorful; you have to try it! (*watch the video)

 Countless Jollof Rice Recipes.

-Yes, you decide whether or not to add veggies to this coconutty rice!
-I do both.
+You decide whether or not to add vegetables to your coconut Jollof rice!
+I do both interchangeably.
 Also, this Nigerian coconut Jollof rice recipe is vegan, gluten-free, and insanely delicious, but, you once again decide your choice of protein.

-If you are indeed crazy about coconut rice like yours truly, then here you go for the recipe.Print
+If you are ready for some flavorful coconut Jollof rice, here you go for the recipe.Print